RynTurtle/Snappingbot-Commands/README.md

 ## If you make the bot say anything against twitch TOS you will be put on the banlist and you will not be able to use this bot again.
 ---

+## Special  thanks:

+Nimmy0 - getting me started into learning how to code with python and the beginnings of the bot.
+QuinnDT - being Yoda to us both  and helping me with some dank problems.
+Matthewde - Massive help on v2 of the bot creating a proper irc parser that fixed a lot of issues v1 had.

+withoiut these people i wouldn't of got into creating a bot so they deserve some appreciation and acknowledgement <3